Sport & Mental Health – In Partnership with Sport in Mind

 Did you know that getting active can help to reduce anxiety, stress and combat low mood?
-This Mental Health Awareness Week, we have teamed up with Sport in Mind to help raise awareness of mental health issues & how we can use sport to improve people’s mental wellbeing.
+This World Mental Health Day, we have teamed up with Sport in Mind to help raise awareness of mental health issues & how we can use sport to improve people’s mental wellbeing.

 Taking part in sport regularly can have such a positive impact on both our mental and physical health from the body releasing feel-good hormones, here are some of the benefits!